How to Negotiate Salary for Your Next Career Move

 Your Network is Vital

-Find out more about your situation by talking with people who have had similar roles or reaching out through professionally-oriented networks as well as brainstorming professionals in professional organizations.
+Find out more about your situation by talking with acquaintances who have had similar positions or reaching out via the professional networks in addition to brainstorming professionals in professional organizations.

-Preparing for a meeting is time well spent.
-You’ll feel much more confident when presenting your case if you are prepared with a specific set of talking points outlined in advance.
+Preparing for any negotiation is always time well spent.
+You’ll be more confident in the presentation of your case if have a set of talking points outlined in advance.

-Here are some suggestions of items you might want to think about during your salary negotiation:
+Here are some suggestions of things that you may want to consider including in your salary negotiation:

 • Years of relevant experience